 An employer may likewise be required to request subpoenaed information that is not in its possession or control from its subcontractors or vendors.
 Again, if the subcontractors or vendors do not comply with the employer's request, the employer must affirmatively represent this fact.
 See KMAC, above (subcontractors); and Taylor Farms Pacific, 32-CA-116854, unpub.
 Board order issued Feb.
 6, 2015 (2015 WL 514108) (vendors).
-See also Winthrop Management, above ("persons or companies directly or indirectly employed by or connected with" the employer).
+See also Winthrop Management, above (documents from "persons or companies directly or indirectly employed by or connected with" the employer); and Platinum Services Commercial Building Maintenance, Inc., 20-CA-224943, unpub.
+Board order issued June 25, 2019 (2019 WL 2644153) (documents from one of three named companies that allegedly constituted a single employer and/or alter egos, which the other two companies asserted "no longer exists").